Updated July 29, 2021

 Economic Relief Bridge Loan Program

-On April 15, the City Council approved a Economic Relief Bridge Loan Program to assist small businesses in Bath.
-Application forms were made available on April 20.
+Application form will be made available on February 1, 2021.
 Applicants also need to submit financial statements and debt schedule (if necessary) with the application.
 Application form and materials can be e-mailed to Marc Meyers at firstname.lastname@example.org.
 For more information about the program, contact Marc Meyers at 443-8330 or email@example.com or Ben Averill at 443-8363 or firstname.lastname@example.org.

 Midcoast Maine Community Action - Midcoast Maine Community Action Emergency Services is providing services to families that qualify for heating assistance, emergency utility support, rent and security deposit assistance.
 In some locations, they are able to assist clients with obtaining essential items needed for daily living.
 Emergency Services staff also help to coordinate housing assistance for homeless, at-risk individuals, and families by providing referrals and access to emergency funds that are available to residents of northern Cumberland, Sagadahoc and Lincoln counties.
 They also provide counseling services, referrals, advocacy, budgeting assistance, and daily living emergency services.